telerik/justmock-docs/getting-started/api-basics/create.md

 {{endregion}}

-When using the default constructor, the `Create()` method generates an instance of the mocked class or interface using the **RecursiveLoose** behavior.
+The parameterless overload of the `Create()` method generates an instance of the mocked class or interface using the **RecursiveLoose** behavior.
 The following list will give you a brief overview of the different mock behaviors you can use.

 - **RecursiveLoose behavior**: Generate **empty stubs** for all members and dependencies.
 Even if nothing is arranged, the mocks with Behavior.RecursiveLoose never return null.
 This is the default behavior.
 Read more in the [Behaviors|RecursiveLoose]({%slug justmock/basic-usage/mock-behaviors/recursiveloose%}) article.